skalia0594/back-end-with-node-express/README.md

-This is project to creaate API call with node and express.
+This is project to create, API call with node and express.